captainblair/airbnb-clone-project/README.md

 - **Payment Processing**
   Handles secure payments for bookings through multiple payment methods.
 Ensures that funds are correctly tracked and linked to bookings.

+## API Security

+To ensure the Airbnb Clone backend is secure, the following key measures will be implemented:

+- **Authentication**
+  Users must log in using secure credentials (e.g., hashed passwords or JWT tokens).
+This ensures that only legitimate users can access the system.

+- **Authorization**
+  Role-based access control will restrict actions based on user roles (e.g., guest, host, admin).
+This prevents unauthorized access to sensitive data or actions.

+- **Rate Limiting**
+  API requests will be limited to prevent abuse and protect the system from DDoS attacks.

+- **Data Validation**
+  All inputs will be validated to prevent attacks such as SQL injection or data corruption.

+- **Secure Payments**
+  Payment information will be handled securely to protect user financial data and ensure transactions are trustworthy.

+Security is crucial to protect user data, maintain trust, prevent fraud, and ensure the system operates reliably.